kizantech/openai-hackathon/exercises/day-1-setup/setup-local-dev.md

 Click Get New Access Token to open the auth flow in your machine's default web browser.
 After authentication, it should redirect back to the Postman application and a new token will be created with the name you provided earlier for "Token Name."
 Select "Use Token" in the top-right corner of the popup to copy it into your current token.
 If the token expires and your requests start failing authorization (probably a 401 or 403 error), you can revisit this tab and get a new access token.

 Occasionally, you may want to visit Current Token > Access Token > Manage Tokens > Delete > Expired tokens, otherwise you'll be inundated with nearly-identical tokens.

+# Exercises

+1. Update your System Prompt to get OpenAI to respond with a funny accent.
+Try getting it to talk like a pirate, or use a bunch of emoji like a teenager texting.
+2. Take the response from the AI, add it to your request, and then ask a follow up question.
+3. Use the [OpenAPI reference](https://platform.openai.com/docs/api-reference/chat) docs to insert an image into your chat request, and ask OpenAI to describe the image.
+4. Set the `max_tokens` in the API and see how that changes the AI behavior
+5. Provide context to the AI by injecting a message into the message stack.
+See how it influences the AI's behavior.
+Try using JSON or other data from an open api, and see if you can get the AI to respond about the data contained.
+   1. Example, ask OpenAI, `When is the next MCU Film?`
+   2. Add a `user` message to your message collection with the response data from: https://www.whenisthenextmcufilm.com/api
+   3. Send the same question to OpenAI and see how the response changes
+6. Add `temperature` (between 0 and 2), `top_p` (between 0 and 1), `frequency_penalty` and `presence_penalty` (between -2 and 2) to the call, change the values, see how they affect the response of the AI.
+7. Try and get the AI to answer a difficult Logic Puzzle, for exmaple:
+   1. `There are three on/off switches on the ground floor of a building.
+Only one operates a single lightbulb on the third floor.
+The other two switches are not connected to anything.
+Put the switches in any on/off order you like.
+Then go to the third floor to check the bulb.
+Without leaving the third floor, can you figure out which switch is genuine?
+You get only one try.`
+   2. `Jack has 3 sisters, each of Jack's sisters has two brothers, how many brothers does Jack have?`
+   3. Change the `temperature` value and see how it affects your results.
+If you can, try older models like GPT-3.5 and see how it differs as well.